sid-agrawal/sid-agrawal.github.io/index.md

 I have worked as a [software engineer](https://www.linkedin.com/in/sidhartha-agrawal/) for eight years(Oracle, Arista in Canada and USA) and have begun my research journey in Jan 2021.
 In summer of 2022 I interned at [ARM Research](https://veracruz-project.github.io/) working seL4 and CHERI capabilities.
-My primary research interest is in operating systems.
+My primary research interest is in operating systems architecure and security.

 <a id="org6d28e7e"></a>
 # Research Projects